 A leader in value-added agriculture in Canada

 Global demand for canola oil and meal continues to grow, spurring investments in new processing capacity here in Canada.
-In 2021, four major announcements will add 5.6 MMT of processing capacity by 2025 – representing a 50% increase from our current capacity of 11 MMT.
-These capital investments are estimated to exceed $2 billion, creating thousands of high paying jobs.
+Since 2021, five major announcements will add 6.7 MMT of processing capacity by 2025 – representing a 60% increase from our current capacity of 11.1 MMT.
+These capital investments are estimated at more than $2 billion, creating thousands of high paying jobs.
 Once a processing plant is built, it provides a steady source of employment for the community along with a steady source of demand for canola grown by surrounding farmers.

 Benefits of more value-added processing

 More competition for canola seed raises the overall value of canola